 Because a significant portion of our net sales are generated in U.S. dollars, changes in the peso/dollar exchange rate can have a significant effect upon our results of operations as reported in pesos.
-When the peso depreciates against the U.S. dollar, Gruma USA's net sales in U.S. dollars represent a larger portion of our net sales in peso terms than when the peso appreciates against the dollar.
+When the peso depreciates against the U.S. dollar, Gruma USA's net sales in U.S. dollars represent a larger portion of our net sales in peso terms than when the peso appreciates against the U.S. dollar.
 When the peso appreciates against the dollar, Gruma USA's net sales in U.S. dollars represent a smaller portion of our net sales in peso terms than when the peso depreciates against the dollar.
 For a description of the peso/dollar exchange rate see "Section 1.1.4.
 Exchange Rate."

 In addition to the above, our net income may be affected by changes in our foreign exchange gain or loss, which may be impacted by significant variations in the peso/dollar exchange rate.
-During 2015, 2016 and 2017, we recorded a net foreign exchange loss of Ps.103 million, a net loss of Ps.400 million and a net gain of Ps.86 million, respectively.
+During 2016, 2017 and 2018, we recorded a net foreign exchange loss of Ps.400 million, a net gain of Ps.86 million and a net loss of Ps.233 million, respectively.